Yuan-Ru-Lin/yuan-ru-lin.github.io/content/blog/why-rss.md

 ### Blogs built with WordPress

 While there are blogs that don't offer the forementioned button, some of them actually generate RSS feed automatically.
 The feed can be access by appending `/rss` (or `/feed`) to the url of the website.
-For example, *Humanity Island* (`https://humanityisland.nccu.edu.tw`) doesn't have the button in the page, but you still can access the feed from  `https://humanityisland.nccu.edu.tw/feed`.
-[2]
+For example, *Humanity Island* (`https://humanityisland.nccu.edu.tw`) doesn't have the button in the page, but you still can access the feed from  `https://humanityisland.nccu.edu.tw/feed`. [^trick]

----

-[1]: For those who would like to know which RSS service to use, I would say Reeder for macOS and Feedly otherwise.

-[2]: The trick was mentioned by Ying-Hua, Pinkie, Wen.
+[^trick]: The trick was mentioned by Ying-Hua, Pinkie, Wen.